-Mrs Pallotta’s Year 2 class.
+Mrs Pallotta’s 2018 Year 2 Class.

 Dear Parents / Caregivers,

 We began the year with a focus on social skills, creating a positive class culture and finding out about each other.
-For example:- we played games, wrote poems, negotiated our class rules and created collage portraits.
+For example:- we played social games, wrote poems, negotiated our class rules and created collage portraits.